data-gymnasia/courses/content/stochastic-approximations/content.md

 As in the one-dimensional case, we would expect the distribution of a state
 $S_n$ for a large $n$ to be centered around the origin since we are considering a symmetric walk.
-The plots below depicts 500 simulated walks followed by a histogram of the distribution of the state $S_{100}$ superimposed over the plot of the walks.
+The plots below depict 500 simulated walks followed by a histogram of the distribution of the state $S_{100}$ superimposed over the plot of the walks.